DevoteamNL/kubernetesForEveryone/minikube/README.md

 ## Getting Started

-### All you need

-- Docker installed

 ### Installing

-This installation is using the package manager for windows Chocolatey. <br>
+This installation is using the package manager for windows called **Chocolatey**. <br>
+For any other distributions you can follow here: https://minikube.sigs.k8s.io/docs/start/ <p>
-In case you don't have it installed visit: https://docs.chocolatey.org/en-us/choco/setup
+In case you don't have **Chocolatey** installed visit: https://docs.chocolatey.org/en-us/choco/setup and install before to continue as below.

 ```bash
 choco install minikube